Skip to Content

 The curls start from the scalp to the ends of the hair strands.
 Additionally, if you want a unique look, you can ask the hairdresser to put perm rods of all sizes in your hair for extra spice if you don’t want your curls so uniform.

-Since the stylist will curl your hair very tightly, you want to have at least around eight to ten inches of length before getting this perm treatment.
+Since the stylist will curl your hair very tightly, you will want to have at least around eight to ten inches of length before getting this perm treatment.

 #2.
 Body Wave Perm